capesstack/capesstack.github.io/index.md

 # Troubleshooting
 Please see the [documentation](https://github.com/capesstack/capes/tree/master/docs#documentation) or feel free to open a [GitHub Issue](https://github.com/capesstack/capes/issues).

+Want to join the discussion?
+Send a request to join our Slack Workspace to contact [at] capesstack[.]io

 # Training & Professional Services
 While CAPES is a FOSS project and we'll attempt to support deployment questions via the GitHub Issues page, if you need training or PS, please feel free to check out some options over at [Perched](http://perched.io)